mpelletiervaillant/ecommerce-pattern-library/patterns/sections/README.md

     The details section gives more information about the product.
 ---

-Navigations are made to help the user navigate the website and understand its sitemap.
+Use these various section patterns to create flow on the page.